alexeysp11/velocipede-utils/README.md

 ### [PixelTerminalUI](VelocipedeUtils/PixelTerminalUI/README.md)

-`PixelTerminalUI` was inspired by my experience working as a C# developer at a large IT company that operated a major marketplace.
+`PixelTerminalUI` was inspired by my experience working as a C# developer at a large IT company that operated a major online store of digital equipment.
 I worked in the WMS department, developing applications for internal logistics.
 One of the key applications was a legacy Telnet UI application used for interacting with handheld terminals (PDAs).

 As the company sought to modernize its development practices with CI/CD, challenges arose in building and deploying .NET Framework 4.8 applications.
 So we started exploring the possibilities of moving our major projects to newer .NET versions (eg .NET 6/8) and I decided to take the Telnet UI application into my area of responsibility.